linghaosong/Sextans/README.md

     cp ../bitstream/run_tapa.sh ./
     sh run_tapa.sh

-After HLS, a bitstream generator file *Serpens_generate_bitstream.sh* is generated under the build folder.
+After HLS, a bitstream generator file *Sextans_generate_bitstream.sh* is generated under the build folder.
 Note that we leverages the DSE optition from Autobridge for better Place and Route.
 We use run-6 to generate hardware.

 ## To generate bitstream (hardware):

-    sh Serpens_generate_bitstream.sh
+    sh Sextans_generate_bitstream.sh

 ## To run the accelerator on board:
 We provide the generated bitstream.
 If you have a U280 FPGA ready, you don't need to generate the hwardware again, just run